JoelineAlves/wonderboy_tshirt/README.md

 * As a registered shopper, I want to easily log in and out from my account.

-* As a registered shopper, I want to be able to recover access to my account in case I forget my password.

 * As a registered shopper, I want to have a personalized profile page where I can keep my contact information updated and see my past orders.